 - Don’t let the battery completely drain.
 Immediately shutdown if you are unable to connect to the charger.

-- Avoid extended use of the computer resting directly on your lap.
-The bottom of the laptop can generate significant heat and therefore cause temporary or permanent injury.
+- Avoid extended use of the Computer resting directly on your lap.
+The bottom of the Computer can generate significant heat and therefore cause temporary or permanent injury.
 Use a barrier – such as a book or devices made specifically for this purpose – when working on your lap.
-Also, avoid lap-based computing while connected to the power adapter as this will significantly increase heat production.
+Also, avoid lap-based computing while connected to the power adapter, as this will significantly increase heat production.

 - Avoid lengthy use involving repetitive tasks (such as typing and use of the track-pad).
 Take frequent breaks as well as alter your physical position (typing while standing, sitting, leaning, etc.) to minimize discomfort.
 If possible, set up your workstation with an external keyboard and mouse that allows you to situate the screen at eye-level and keyboard at lap-level.